 - Storm Regulators

-Manholes are masonry or R.C.C chambers constructed at suitable intervals along the sewer lines for providing access into them.
+Manholes are masonry or R.C.C. chambers constructed at suitable intervals along the sewer lines to provide access to them.

 Location of Manhole